grame-cncm/faustcourse/session4/content.md

 range between 0 and the table size.
 Also, since we want to be able to control the read speed, we should be able to change the frequency of this phasor by modifying its increment value.
-This phasor should constantly read through the table right from when the program start.
+This phasor should constantly read through the table right from when the program starts.

 Note that the read and write indices are casted to int to satisfy the requirements of the `rwtable`.
 Try to run it and have fun!